“In this country American means white. Everybody else has to hyphenate.”

 This quote is the ringer for us to answer the call and listen to what people of color have been saying about racism.
 This is our clue that we can’t deny.
 When I say “we” I’m talking to my fellow white people because I am white.
 So, we must listen and look intently at the system we have been birthed into.
 We need to look at our history, our factual history, from the most gruesome to the most glamorous.
 Where we as a nation did things well and where we can look back and see what actions and policies were/are terrible.
 We need to face those facts.
 Without the realization that American means white, as Morrison said, we are already denying that the system might, it just might, be set up with white people perceived to be the standard to attempt to imitate.

-White people want to erase the role of race from our narrative but we can’t.
-Well, we can if we wish to live blindly but if we truly care about the people of color in our nation, we can’t erase it.
-We must not.
+White people often want to erase the role of race from our narrative but we can’t.
+Well, we can if we wish to live blindly, but if we truly care about the people of color in our nation, we can’t erase it.

 Think about that concept for a moment…

 What other social problem goes away if we talk about it less or don’t address it and it’s effects?